oauthstuff/app2app-evolution/README.md

    To prevent that the user has to choose between multiple apps, an intent can be explicitly told which package it should use to execute the intent.
-In this example a Chrome Custom
+In this example a Android Custom
    Tab is initialized and the `getDefaultBrowserPackageName()` method checks what the package name of the user's